The body and sex

 The male pelvic area

 Outside the body, the penis hangs from the front of the pelvic area.
-Behind the penis, two testicles hang below the body in a pocket of skin called the scrotum.
+Behind the penis, 2 testicles hang below the body in a pocket of skin called the scrotum.
 A gland called the prostate sits inside the body in the pelvis.

-Together the penis, testicles and prostate gland are called the reproductive system.
+Together, the penis, testicles and prostate gland are called the reproductive system.
 This is the system that allows you to make sperm and start a pregnancy.

 The pelvis also contains: